Technological University Dublin: Reputation and rankings

 In 2021, Times Higher Education (THE) ranked TU Dublin 801-1000th in the World University Rankings, 201-300th in impact rankings, and 251-300th in the Young University Rankings.
 In the 2026 QS World University Rankings TU Dublin was listed 781-790.

 In 2020, U-Multirank listed TU Dublin as having the highest number of very good scores across various criteria compared to other higher-education institutions in Ireland.

 TU Dublin holds an Athena SWAN Bronze Award for its commitment to advance gender equality in STEM.

 European University of Technology

-Technological University Dublin is one of the nine members of the European University of Technology (EUt+), a "transnational alliance" of universities, which also includes the Technical University of Sofia (Bulgaria), the Cyprus University of Technology (Cyprus), the Darmstadt University of Applied Sciences (Germany), Università degli Studi di Cassino e del Lazio Meridionale (Italy) the Riga Technical University (Latvia), the Polytechnic University of Cartagena (Spain), the University of Technology of Troyes (France) and the Technical University of Cluj-Napoca (Romania).
+Technological University Dublin is one of the nine members of the European University of Technology (EUt+), a "transnational alliance" of European universities, which also includes the Technical University of Sofia (Bulgaria), the Cyprus University of Technology (Cyprus), the Darmstadt University of Applied Sciences (Germany), the University of Cassino and Southern Lazio (Italy), the Riga Technical University (Latvia), the Polytechnic University of Cartagena (Spain), the University of Technology of Troyes (France) and the Technical University of Cluj-Napoca (Romania).